steveredden/homebridge-kasa-lightstrip/README.md

 ## Prerequisites

 The [python-kasa](https://github.com/python-kasa/python-kasa) library is required for this plugin.
-Credit to that team and the maintainers!
+Credit to that team and the maintainers! :trophy::clap:

 Installation instructions for [Homebridge Raspberry Pi Image](https://github.com/homebridge/homebridge-raspbian-image/wiki/Getting-Started):